moortens/yoil/docs/events.md

 show a "raw" log, or do some interesting thing with the data that I've not thought of when writing the framework.

+Socket events:
+1. *socket::connected* - a raw socket has been established
+2. *socket::disconnected* - the socket has lost its connection
+3. *socket::reconnect* - a reconnect attempt has started
+4. *socket::data* - low-level parsed lines from IRC before middleware events

 Server events:
 1. *server::connect* - when a connection to the server is established
 2. *server::registered* - you've succesfully connected to IRC
 3. *server::motd* - message of the day
 4. *server::disconnect* - when the connection is dropped
+5. *server::nickname-in-use* - nick was in use
+6. *server::erroneous-nickname* - nick is badly formatted
+7. *server::notice*
+8. *server::privmsg*

 Channel events:
 1. *channel::join*